 The Mill of Kintail Conservation Area is located just a few minutes northwest of the village of Almonte, in Lanark County, along Indian River.
 In addition to having several trails, there are also some historic buildings, including an old grist mill, named Mill of Kintail, which has now been converted into a museum.
 As I love museums as much as hiking (and those that are open these days are quite rare), I must admit that I was really looking forward visiting the Mill of Kintail Conservation Area.

 As soon as I arrived, from the parking lot I first followed the trail along the river (the 600m long Riverside Trail).
 The trail immediately seemed pleasant to me.
-It was well wide and well-marked, and it followed gently a small ridge overhanging the river (which, at this point, looked more like a stream).
-I could see the river here and there between the trees, and the sound of its waters made the hike even more pleasant.
+It was well wide and well-marked, and it followed gently a small ridge overlooking the river (which, at this point, looked more like a stream).
+I could see the river here and there between the trees, and the sound of the water made the hike even more pleasant.

 After meeting in the woods what looked like an old abandoned cottage, I arrived at the old mill, now a museum.
 Built in 1832 by Scottish pioneer John Baird, this stone mill was restored and turned into a summer residence and a studio a century later by local sculptor and surgeon Robert Taitt McKenzie.
 A good part of the museum is devoted to his works.
 But before visiting it, I decided that I wanted to continue my hike first.